Image of a house with driveway and garden

 And if you don’t drive, there’s little reason in you losing your front garden to create a parking space.
 If you do plan to sell, you should carefully consider how much value a drive will add to your home – and remember that it can cost several thousand pounds to get the work done.

-Speaking to the Daily Telegraph, property expert and TV presenter Phil Spencer claimed that in areas where there are lots of houses and cars but limited parking, a drive could add as much as £50,000 to the value of a property.
+Checkatrade suggests a driveway could add between 5-10% extra to your home’s value.
+In areas where there are lots of houses and cars but limited parking, this could be even more.
 However, given how much it could cost to create, you shouldn’t rush in and do it unless it will also benefit you while you’re still there.

 Do I need planning permission?

 It all depends on the work you want to have done.
-If you’ll need to lower the kerb at the entrance of your home and put up a new wall and gates, you may well need to apply for planning permission to create your driveway.
+If you’ll need to lower the kerb at the entrance of your home and put up a new wall and gates, you will probably need to apply for planning permission to create your driveway.

 You’ll also need permission if your new parking space will involve you paving over a space of more than five square metres.
-And if there will be nowhere for the rainwater to run to, you may also need to apply for planning permission before you go ahead.
+Plus, if there will be nowhere for rainwater to run to, you may also need to apply for planning permission before you go ahead.

 However, if you’re simply replacing an existing driveway or changing the material it’s made from, you might not need permission.
 For more information, visit the Government’s Planning Portal website.